 Both the American Express® Gold Card and Chase Sapphire Preferred® Card offer a smattering of travel perks, such as baggage insurance and car rental insurance, as well as access to shopping programs that can net you bonus points on select purchases.
 Both cards also allow you to transfer points to other to travel partners, resulting in a big boost to overall point value.

-The larger annual fee on the American Express® Gold Card does however allow Amex to offer a few additional perks, such as access to The Hotel Collection perks, annual statement credits select dining, Uber Cash credits and assorted ShopRunner perks.
+The larger annual fee on the American Express® Gold Card does however allow Amex to offer a few additional perks, such as access to The Hotel Collection perks, annual statement credits select dining, Uber Cash credits and assorted ShopRunner perks after enrollment.

 Compare American Express® Gold Card vs. Chase Sapphire Preferred® Card